Insolita/yii2-fixturegii/README.md

 Yii2-fixture-template-generator(beta)
 ======================
-quick way generate fixture templates for all tables.
+quick way generate fixture templates for all tables based on table schema, or fixtures data based on tables data Ability to set multiple tables with mask

 Installation
 ------------